 Google Docs – Create and format documents and allow others to view, edit and share them.

 Where To Find Work As An Internet Researcher

 Here is a list of companies that have hired internet researchers in the United States and other countries.
 If they’re not hiring at this time you can always come back to check out their openings.

 You can search freelance sites like Upwork for internet research jobs.
 There is also a job search site called Researching Crossing that specializes specifically in research jobs.
-And you can check out the job search page here as well.

 I hope you found this post helpful.
 I hope you take a moment to check out the opportunities on this list.
 Good luck!